-Wondering how to spend a weekend in Porto Portugal?
-In this Porto city break guide, I’ll show you where to stay, play and eat - from cruising on the Douro River, the Porto Cathedral, where to see the famous azulejos tiles and much more in this 2 days in Porto itinerary.
+Wondering how to spend two days in in Porto Portugal?
+In this Porto city break guide, I’ll show you where to stay, play and eat – from cruising on the Douro River, the Porto Cathedral, where to see the famous azulejos tiles and much more in this 2 days in Porto itinerary.

 Ooh and Port wine, how could I forget the port wine